 My skills as Osteopathic Manual Practitioner, coupled with my expertise knowledge of corrective exercise, allows me the flexibility to finely tailor a corrective program around your specific, and progressive needs.
-In a systematic way, guided by continues movement testing, I can prioritize whichever needs priority attention from one session to the next, in order to restore the integrity of a specific movement pattern we are working on.
+In a systematic way, guided by continues movement assessment, I address whichever are the priority needs from one session to the next, in order to restore the integrity of a specific movement pattern we are working on.

 Want to maximize your

 Looking to screen your team or club?

 As owner of Movement & Performance it is my passion to equip people with functional solutions to overcome pain, prevent injury, improve wellness and optimize sports performance in a wholesome and sustainable way.

 104 Main Road, Walmer